jeronimo08/myrepo/README.md

 ## write down your answer after "## ---| in the next line".
 Provide code as you will
 ## ----|

+Pain_long is a new object that is created from extracting the "pain" from the previously created object "data".
 ```
 # Question 3 (2 points)